-Feline Leukemia and Feline Immunodeficiency are two diseases caused by viruses that cats can be born with or can contract, via intimate contact with another infected cat, at any time after birth.
+Feline Leukemia and Feline Immunodeficiency are two diseases caused by viruses that cats may be born with, or can contract, via intimate contact with another infected cat, at any time after birth.
 Testing for feline leukemia virus is recommended for any new cat in a household, regardless of age.
 Testing for feline immunodeficiency virus is recommended for all cats over six months of age when introduced into a household.
-Because both diseases can lay dormant for years before causing medical problems, testing for both viruses is commonly recommended in any sick cat, regardless of previous testing.
+Because both diseases can lay dormant for years before causing medical problems, testing for both viruses is commonly recommended in any sick cat, regardless of any previous testing.

 There is a vaccine available for both feline leukemia virus and feline immunodeficiency virus.

 Vaccination against feline leukemia virus helps cats who are subsequently exposed to the virus to fight off the infection.
 It can also protect already infected cats against some cancers which are commonly associated with the virus.
 Our hospital recommends that all cats live strictly indoors to avoid the many dangers of outdoor living.
 But for those owners who do decide to let their cats out, we strongly recommend vaccination against feline leukemia.

 For strictly indoor cats, we consider the vaccine optional.
 Owners of “indoor” cats that occasionally escape, or that owners let out “in my yard only” should realize that they, in fact, have an indoor/outdoor cat who could potentially be exposed to all outside dangers.
 These owners should consider vaccination.
 Cats are quite capable of leaving yards and returning completely unobserved by owners.
 If they go out at all, they are NOT indoor cats.